josephtey/AmplifyWorkshop/README.md

    amplify api add

    ?
 Please select from one of the below mentioned services: REST ?
-Provide a friendly name for your resource to be used as a label for this category in the project: mainAPI
+Provide a friendly name for your resource to be used as a label for this category in the project: mainAPI ?
-   ?
 Provide a path (e.g., /book/{isbn}): /info
    ?
-Choose a Lambda source Use a Lambda function already added in the cu rrent Amplify project
+Choose a Lambda source Use a Lambda function already added in the current Amplify project ?
-   ?
 Choose the Lambda function to invoke by this path infoFunction ?
 Restrict API access Yes
    ?
 Who should have access?
 Authenticated users only